renovatebot/renovate/docs/usage/configuration-templates.md

 <!--renovate:end-->
 ```

-This allows users to extend the description outside of this tags with custom information without losing the changes in the pull request description upon an automated pull request update by the Renovate Bot.
-Only the part between the two tags will be replaced with an update Renovate body.
+This allows users to extend the description outside of this tags with custom information without losing the changes in the pull request description upon an automated pull request update by Renovate bot.
+Only the part between the two tags will be replaced with an updated Renovate body.

-In case only one of the two tags is available, either all text after `renovatge:start` or before `renovate:end` is replaced with the Renovate specific body.
+If only one of the two tags is available then either all text after `renovate:start` or before `renovate:end` is replaced with the Renovate specific body.